It\^o Stochastic differentials: It o stochastic differentials using convergence in mean

 \section{It\^o stochastic differentials using convergence in mean}

 This is close in spirit to the work of Nelson in \cite{nelson1967bm}.
-We borrow the definitions of mean forward derivative and use it to define the zero differential.
+The definitions of mean forward derivative is taken from \cite{nelson1967bm} and we use it to define the zero differential.
 A similar definition is used in \cite{backhoffveraguas2019adapted} to define a metric between probability measures.

-We can only prove a Fundamental Theorem of Calculus is possible for uniformly bounded integrands.
-A Lebesgue differentiation theorem is possible for general integrands.
+We prove a Fundamental Theorem of Calculus is possible, but only for uniformly bounded integrands.
 Unfortunately, no version of It\^o's lemma can hold for processes that do not have all moments defined.
-Indeed, our definition of the differential will rely on the existence of the first two moments of the stochastic process.
+Indeed, our definition of the differential using convergence in expectation relies on the existence of the first two moments of the stochastic process.
 Suppose $X_t$ has only its first $N$ moments defined, then there is no hope of formulating It\^o's lemma for the function $f(x)=x^{N+1}$.

-\begin{definition} Let $X_t$ be a sample continuous process which has finite second moments.
-Define
+\begin{definition}[Mean-forward derivative \cite{nelson1967bm}] Let $X_t$ be a sample continuous process which has finite second moments.
+Let